 Computerized Numerical Control Machinist - Apprenticeship and Occupational Certification

 Apprenticeship is a long-standing part of the training and education system in New Brunswick.
-It is a structured training program that requires the committed participation of three partners: the apprentice, the employer and the government represented by Apprenticeship and Occupational Certification.
+It is a structured training program comprised of a combination of on the job training and related classroom training and requires the committed participation of three partners: the apprentice, the employer and the government represented by Apprenticeship and Occupational Certification.

-This apprenticeship training program is designed to provide you with the skills and knowledge required to become qualified as a Computerized Numerical Controls Machinist.
+This apprenticeship training program is designed to provide you with the skills and knowledge required to become qualified as a computerized numerical controls machinist.